coder/docs/admin/workspace-management/shutdown.md

 automatically shutting down idle workspaces can save resource availability and reduce costs.

+If Code Web (VS Code in a browser), the Web Terminal, or an SSH connection are open, the workspace is considered active and will not be auto shut down.

 > A workspace that's stopped must be rebuilt before it can be used again.
 All
 > data outside of **/home** is lost during rebuild.
 Please store any changes you
 > would like persisted across rebuilds with the